cardiology-gen-ai/data-etl/mddocs/Non_CardiacSurgery_Cardiovascular_Assessment_and_Management_2022.md

 –
 Three drugs are currently used: warfarin (half-life 36 48 h), acenocoumarol (half-life 12 h), and phenprocoumon (half-life 100 h).

-5.3.2.1.1.
-Vitamin K antagonists in patients with mechanical heart valves.
-Maintenance of therapeutic international normalized ratio (INR) is crucial for patients with mechanical heart valves (MHVs).